ulthiel/Champ/Readme.md

 * compute in rational Cherednik algebras (see [Etingof-Ginzburg](https://arxiv.org/abs/math/0011114))
 * compute generators and a presentation of the center of the rational Cherednik algebra at t=0 (the coordinate algebra of the Calogero-Moser space)
 * compute Poisson brackets on the center (towards symplectic leaves)
-* compute decomposition matrices and graded characters for restricted rational Cherednik algebras (see [Gordon](https://arxiv.org/abs/math/0202301)).
+* compute decomposition matrices of baby Verma modules and graded characters of simples for restricted rational Cherednik algebras (see [Gordon](https://arxiv.org/abs/math/0202301)).

 The parameters can always be arbitrary, including generic parameters valued in polynomial rings or rational function fields.
 This document contains a complete overview of the functionality with many examples.
 The theory and algorithms are discussed in the following publications:
 * U. Thiel, CHAMP: A Cherednik Algebra Magma Package